Best kids fitness tracker Android Central 2021

 - Games could be distracting

 Some parents are totally against the idea of fitness trackers for kids, but I'm all for it.
 First, the name is misleading.
-They really are activity and sleep trackers (for those that can track sleep as well), not designed for fitness like wearables for adults.
-Second, as long as they are introduced the right way, and used as a casual, fun, and motivational tool, there's nothing wrong with activity trackers for kids.
+They really are activity and sleep trackers (for those who can track sleep), not designed for fitness like wearables for adults.
+Second, as long as they are introduced the right way and used as a casual, fun, and motivational tool, there's nothing wrong with activity trackers for kids.

-My nine-year-old has been wearing an activity tracker on his wrist for more than two years and he loves it.
-He mostly loves to learn how much and how well he slept and will keep an eye on activity and, depending on the watch, enjoy seeing clock animations or unlocking new features in games as he gets active.
-Some days he won't wear it at all, some days he will.
+My nine-year-old has been wearing an activity tracker on his wrist for more than two years, and he loves it.
+He mostly loves to learn how much and how well he slept.
+He also keeps an eye on activity and enjoys seeing clock animations using his Fitbit Ace 3.
+Some days he won't wear it at all.
+Some days he will.
 Sometimes, we'll have fun family challenges to see who can get the most steps.
 But it's all about fun.
-There's no pressure or punishment.
-If he doesn't get to his 10,000 steps, who cares.
+There's no pressure or punishment if he doesn't get to his 10,000 steps.
+Who cares.
 Did ho go outside and get some active time?
 That's all that matters.

-Especially at a time when many kids are doing virtual learning and spending less time outdoors and more time in front of screens, encouraging and motivating physical activity is a positive thing.
-As a parent, I feel much better when my son goes out in the backyard for 15 minutes on his lunch break than when he sits in front of the television or tablet.
-And knowing that mommy is beating him in the step challenge might be that extra push to convince him to go run around and save TV time for the evening.
+Especially when kids should be spending lots of time outdoors for the summer and less in front of screens, encouraging and motivating physical activity is a positive thing.
+As a parent, I feel much better when my son goes out in the backyard for an hour than when he sits in front of the television or tablet.
+We'll go for daily walks and compare our step counts, too.
+Knowing that mommy is beating him in the step challenge might be that extra push to convince him to run around a bit outside when we get home and save TV time for the evening.

 Fitness trackers — er, activity trackers — aren't really designed to tell kids that they need to get fit.
 They are designed to encourage them to move and get physical activity that will benefit them in the long run and promote healthy habits they can bring with them going forward as they get older.